ManuelDelPinoTorres/Snake_Game_Js/README.md

 # Snake_Game_Js
-A version of a clasic game in js
+A version of a classic game in js